theforeman/theforeman.org/plugins/katello/3.2/installation/index.md

 Katello can only run on an x86_64 operating systems.

-Installation may be done manually or via our recommended approach of using [katello-deploy](#katello-deploy).
+Installation may be done manually or via our recommended approach of using [forklift](#forklift).

 ## Required Repositories